mathisgauthey/odoo-dev-env-containers/README.md

     └── requirements.txt
 ```

-Odoo.sh is handling `requirements.txt` files in [the parent folder](https://www.odoo.com/documentation/17.0/administration/odoo_sh/advanced/containers.html#overview) of the modules, hence the file structure above.
+Odoo.sh is handling `requirements.txt` files in [the parent folder of the module](https://www.odoo.com/documentation/17.0/administration/odoo_sh/advanced/containers.html#overview).
+We're not using Odoo.sh, but we could still use the same structure to keep things consistent.

-> The requirements.txt files of submodules are taken into account as well.
-The platform looks for requirements.txt files in each folder containing Odoo modules: **Not in the module folder itself, but in their parent folder.**

-If you don't use Odoo.sh, you might need to use a bash script that looks for `requirements.txt` files and install the dependencies.
+If you don't use Odoo.sh, you might need to use a bash script that looks for `requirements.txt` files and install the required dependencies.

 You can find informations about [coding guidelines in details here](https://www.odoo.com/documentation/17.0/contributing/development/coding_guidelines.html).